RakeshJarupula/Farm-and-Food/README.md

 1. **Food Hygiene 🍽️ Analysis**: Your ultimate companion for making informed food choices.

-    Make healthier choices by receiving recommendations from food menu lists.
+    - Make healthier choices by receiving recommendations from food menu lists.

-    Identify food items rich in vitamins, proteins, and nutrients.
+    - Identify food items rich in vitamins, proteins, and nutrients.

-    Assess the hygiene levels of food items and discover healthy alternatives if available.
+    - Assess the hygiene levels of food items and discover healthy alternatives if available.

+    <u>Issues with existing food apps:</u>

+    ❌ Exsting apps are ingredients detectors or recipe makers.

+    ❌ They don't advise people whether it's good for them or not.

+    ❌ Apps can't help people select healthy food from the menu.

+    ❌ Apps can't help to pick one item among many with specific user needs.

+    <u>Food Features of the app:</u>

+    ✅ App can detect Hygiene levels of the food.

+    ✅ App can advice who shouldn't consume the food.
+Also returns unhealthy ingredients in it.

+    ✅ It also suggest healthy alternatives, with almost same level of satisfaction.

+    ✅ App can make users pick healthy food from the menu.

+    ✅ App can help select vitamins/proteins/nutrients rich item from the stock.

     All this is possible with a snap of an image.
 The powerful Gemini Models analyze the food, ensuring healthy lives and promoting well-being for all ages.
 This feature helps combat malnutrition and food intolerance, addressing critical health issues faced globally.

 2. **Crop Health 🪴 Analysis**: Essential for maintaining and improving farm health.

-    Take control of your farm by understanding various disease conditions and their causes.
+      - Take control of your farm by understanding various disease conditions and their causes.

-    Receive sustainable recommendations for curing diseases and promoting sustainable agriculture, along with preventive measures.
+      - Receive sustainable recommendations for curing diseases and promoting sustainable agriculture, along with preventive measures.

-    Get tips for maintaining healthy crops, thereby enhancing food security.
+      - Get tips for maintaining healthy crops, thereby enhancing food security.

+      <u>Issues with existing Farm apps:</u>

+      ❌ Most app are Deep Learning based and work with single crop/disease/pest types.

+      ❌ Control methods suggested by them are based on agro-chemicals.

+      ❌ Apps can't adapt to different geographical regions.
+Making them region specific solutions.

+      ❌ Suggested methods pollute environment.

+      <u>Farm Features of the app:</u>

+      ✅ This app works for ALL crops/disease/pests.

+      ✅ App suggests sustainable control methods.

+      ✅ With Gemini Models at core, It can be used around the world.

+      ✅ It promotes sustainable agriculture.

       This feature supports green agriculture and can also be applied to gardens and mini-vegetable farms on terraces.

 <p align="center">
   <img src="assets/Images/sdg.png" alt="drawing" width="100" />